turingschool/curriculum/tutorials/systems/automation.markdown

 ( I don't know: Show a sample worker class that could be used by both Resque and a rake task) ( Show the rakefile / usage that could trigger that task )

-While you may be tempted to through the kitchen sink into your rake tasks, you will probably find in the long run it's best to keep your tasks simple and store your logic elsewhere.
+While you may be tempted to throw the kitchen sink into your rake tasks, you will probably find in the long run it's best to keep your tasks simple and store your logic elsewhere.
 (Many developers keep these in /app/workers/xyz.rb) An example might look something like this:

 ```ruby
 # /app/workers/tps_worker.rb